honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

 `<browsers>` is a comma-separated list of browsers to target, e.g. `chrome,firefox,safari`. `all` will build all targets.
 By default, `chrome` will be targeted.

 Safari builds emit a WebExtension bundle in `dist/safari/` and `dist/zip/safari.zip`.
 Packaging that bundle for distribution still requires Xcode on macOS.
-For the broad public beta/TestFlight rollout, use [`docs/safari-public-beta.md`](docs/safari-public-beta.md) as the source of truth.

 #### Lint and test commands